apecloud/kubeblocks.io/blog/community-monthly-report-for-january-2024.md

 - This month KubeBlocks has supported more addons, such as TiDB, Xinference, openGauss, InfluxDB, OceanBase (primary/standby), and Flink.
 Check the [official documentation](https://kubeblocks.io/docs/release-0.8/user_docs/overview/supported-addons) for the supported capabilities of each engine.
 - KubeBlocks Client SDK is now available (check the [repo](https://github.com/apecloud/kubeblocks-client)) and currently supports Java, Python, and Rust.
-- Switchover is now supported for MySQL Replication clusters, and it allows  "kbcli promote" commands.
+- Switchover is now supported for MySQL Replication clusters, and it allows `kbcli promote` commands.

 ### 3. New Contributors